 During the fall of 2013, I was working long hours with my team at the Institute for Transportation and Development Policy (ITDP) to put the finishing touches on a book about bike share that, at the time, was the most comprehensive guide to building better bike share systems.
 Our hard work resulted in The Bike-Share Planning Guide, which was published by ITDP in 2013 and has had over 100,000 downloads since.
-The books was the first to link aspects of bike share planning — like station density, bikes per capita, and system area — to a bike share system’s actual performance.
+The book was the first to link aspects of bike share planning — like station density, bikes per capita, and system area — to a bike share system’s actual performance.
 We determined that key metrics like system usage, market penetration, and operations costs are critical clues to a system’s health and performance.

 In 2013, many cities were excited to implement bike share systems, but either out of misguided frugality or an attempt to limit the risk of failure, most cities only budgeted for undersized systems, increasing the chances of the system’s failure.
 What we encouraged, and what the data proves, is that undersized systems cannot provide convenient and reliable mobility.
 Our book gave city planners the empirical data they needed to justify bigger, denser, and better bike share systems that could thrive.